Not residing anywhere else but here, inside me.

 Why did you choose me when there were so many other people you could have picked?
 You were probably out for vengeance for working too hard and resting too little.
 You probably thought it would be fun seeing me cry at the bottom of the staircase when I was too tired to go upstairs.
 Did you now, did you truly think it was slapstick-funny?

 Have I not been living with enough illnesses already that you had to add yourself to my central nervous system like a piece of superglue or Velcro?
 I had my second abdominal surgery a mere three months before you crashed into me.
 You took over my eyes and created new levels of distress in my body, pain I never knew even existed.

 For five agonisingly long months, my old GP thought I had severe ear infections, but I knew that was the wrong answer.
-I saw specialist doctors who said my ears were just fine when your trigeminal neuralgia took hold of the left side of my face.
-Talking while yelping of pain was a novelty.
+I saw specialists who said my ears were just fine when your trigeminal neuralgia took hold of the left side of my face.
+Talking while yelping of pain truly was a novelty.
 I went to dentists, ENT doctors and other intelligent people who had no idea what eye and facial pain even felt like.